OdysseusLevy/emailscript/README.md

 This is all you need to do to set up a blacklist.

-Any email that is dragged into it the "Junk" folder will cause the sender to be blacklisted.
+Any email that is dragged into the "Junk" folder causes the sender to be blacklisted.
 All subsequent blacklisted emails will be moved immediately out of the Inbox.
+If you change your mind and drag an email back into the Inbox, that will remove the sender from the blacklist

     // Continuously scan the "Junk" folder for new mails

-    MyEmail.scanFolder("Junk"){emails ->    // This closure is called when new emails appear
+    MyEmail.scanFolder("Junk"){email ->    // This closure is called when new emails appear logger.info("Blacklisting; from: ${email.from}")

-      for(email in emails){
-        if (!email.from.hasTag("blacklisted")){
-          logger.info("Blacklisting; from: ${email.from}")
           email.from.addTag("blacklisted")
     }
-      }
-    }

     // Continuously scan the "Inbox" folder for new mails

-    MyEmail.scanFolder("Inbox"){emails ->  // This closure is called when new emails appear
+    MyEmail.scanFolder("Inbox"){email ->  // This closure is called when new emails appear

-      for(email in emails){
+        if (email.moveHeader) // email was manually moved back to Inbox email.from.removeTag("blacklisted")

         if (email.from.hasTag("blacklisted")){
           logger.info("$email.from is blacklisted")
           email.moveTo("Junk")
-        }
         }
     }

 To run this script you just need the emailscript jar